-The current supply portfolios of Ameren Illinois and ComEd are based on the strategy of procuring blocks of energy to meet expected monthly average load forecast and balancing actual load in the day ahead and real-time markets.
-This strategy does not perfectly hedge their load.
-This is primarily due to load uncertainty, the mismatch of demand and hedge profiles, and the correlation between price and load.
-Eligible retail customers are exposed to residual risk resulting from the utilities' portfolio design through the monthly Purchased Electricity Adjustment.
-The IPA believes that its procurement design, and the recent and proposed modifications to the PEA, adequately control that risk.
-ComEd further mitigates this impact by voluntarily limiting the PEA to ±0.5 cents per kWh each month.
+The current supply portfolios of Ameren Illinois and ComEd, by chosen are based on the strategy/portfolio design, do of procuring blocks of energy to meet expected monthly average load forecast and balancing actual load in the day ahead and real-time markets.
+This strategy does not perfectly hedge their load-, This is primarily due to load uncertainty, the mismatch of demand and hedge profiles, and the correlation between price and load.
+Currently, the utilities' supplyEligible retail customers absorb theare exposed to residual risk resulting from the utilities' portfolio design.
+In other words, customers self-insure the residual risk. through the monthly Purchased Electricity Adjustment.
+The effect of this risk becomes apparent in the application ofIPA believes that its procurement design, and the recent and proposed modifications to the PEA-discussed above. (, adequately control that risk.
+ComEd further mitigates this impact by voluntarily limiting the PEA to ±0.5 cents per kWh each month.)
+On the other hand, if the goal of the supply strategy/portfolio design were to provide customers power at a fixed price over a multi-month period (one to three years) similar to most ARES products offered directly or through municipal aggregation, a full requirements product may be a reasonable alternative for consideration.
+Full requirements solicitations are used in several jurisdictions as source of supply risk to a third party. -Full requirements solicitations are used in several jurisdictions as a source of supply for default service load...